GooTechnologies/learn/tutorials/create/entities-and-transform/index.md

  1. Click on the cylinder in the 'Create Entity' pop-up screen
  ![Create cylinder](createCylinder.gif)

  2. Rename the entity to 'support post' by unfolding the first item in the panel on the left.
+You can unfold an item by clicking on it.
   ![Rename entity](RenameEntity.gif)

 ###Change the 'translation' and 'rotation' values of the cylinder entity